 Ensure that the details in VLAN identifier or VLAN priority are set correctly.
 Incorrect settings can cause problems when connecting the device for configuration purposes.
-Internal connections between DECT manager and base stations are not tagged and therefore phone functions are not affected.

 If required, you must carry out a hardware reset via device button (-> p.
 24).
 This means that all settings are lost.